ifatro/tractor_sim_ws_repository/README.md

 In order to run the simulation it is needed to launch the couple of  the launch files: world.launch - launches the tractor model and the world in the gazebo environment. tractor_sim.launch - launches the ROS noes, parameters and GUI.
-Then both the GAZEBO and the GUI are opened and the simulation can be run.
+Then both the GAZEBO and the GUI are opened and the simulation can run.